23f3004131/sum-of-sales-57b5cf/README.md

-# Sales Dashboard
+# Web Application - Round 2

 ## Description
-A simple web application that displays sales data in a responsive Bootstrap table and calculates the total sales amount.
+This is an automated web application generated and deployed via LLM Code Deployment system.

 ## Features
-- Displays sales data from a CSV file.
-- Calculates and displays the total sales amount.
-- Responsive design using Bootstrap.
+- Modern, responsive design
+- Self-contained HTML application
+- Deployed on GitHub Pages

 ## Usage
-1. Open `index.html` in a web browser.
+Simply open the application in a web browser.
+The application is fully functional and requires no additional setup.
-2. The sales data will be loaded and displayed automatically.

-## Setup
-1. Ensure all files are located in the same directory.
-2. No additional setup is required as external libraries are loaded via CDN.

-## Technologies Used
+## Technologies
+- HTML5
+- CSS3
-- HTML, CSS, JavaScript
+- JavaScript

-- Bootstrap for styling
-- jQuery for DOM manipulation and AJAX
+## Deployment
+This application is automatically deployed to GitHub Pages.